ahdis/ch-ems/input/pagecontent/api.md

 The Send report transaction passes a DocumentReference message from the laboratory to the FOPH, providing the report directly as a FHIR Bundle.

 ####  Send Report Message
-This message uses the HTTP POST method on the the DocumentReference endpoint to convey the metadata and the document as a FHIR DocumentReference.
+This message uses the HTTP POST method on the DocumentReference endpoint to convey the metadata and the document as a FHIR DocumentReference.
 See also the [CapabilityStatement](CapabilityStatement-ch-elm-documentrecipient.html) of the server.

 ##### Trigger Events